-Purpose Statement

 Thus, the purpose of this study is to describe the effects of community oriented policing strategies and its effects on crime.

 Literature Review

 Maintaining a good relationship with the community is a great way to build trust with members of that community.
 If the local departments do not have a good working relationships with the members in the community, in which they serve and protect, the job of policing is more difficult and often times they will view the police as the enemy.
 However, the police and the community must find ways to use community policing efforts to reduce crime and criminal behavior.
 Stone and Travis (2013) suggest that COP has lost some of its momentum because some police departments felt unsure of what too ask of communities and felt the “transformative” power of the program did not live up to expectations.
-The authors Weisburd, Hinkle, Braga and Wooditch use narrative review and meta-analytic methods to determine the effectiveness of the broken window theory as it relates to crime and disorder.
+The authors Weisburd, Hinkle, Braga and Wooditch (2015) use narrative review and meta-analytic methods to determine the effectiveness of the broken window theory as it relates to crime and disorder.
 They found that disorder policing initiatives do not have any notable impact on crime or the fear of crime.
-The authors use of scholarly research determined, when the police reduce social disorder, the citizens’ fear of crime is reduced as well (Weisburd, Hinkle, Braga & Wooditch, 2015).
+The author’s use of scholarly research determined, when the police reduce social disorder, the citizens’ fear of crime is reduced as well (Weisburd, Hinkle, Braga, & Wooditch, 2015).
 Also, when the community takes responsibility for the crime within their community, crime rates decline.
-In the article Spatial Analysis of Fear of Crime and Police Calls for Service, the authors Conley and Stein examined the relationship of reactive policing strategies versus proactive policing strategies.
+In the article Spatial Analysis of Fear of Crime and Police Calls for Service, the authors Conley and Stein (2014) examined the relationship of reactive policing strategies versus proactive policing strategies.
 Their findings illustrated that when members of the community have a high fear of crime they are more likely to report criminal activity to the police (Conley & Stein, 2014).
-Finally, in the article written by Graziano, Rosenbaum and Schuck, they conducted a random control trial to examine weather providing feedback from community surveys on community policing programs would improve police and community relationships.
+Finally, in the article written by Graziano, Rosenbaum and Schuck (2014), they conducted a random control trial to examine weather providing feedback from community surveys on community policing programs would improve police and community relationships.
 The research did not show any significant improvements or reduction in crime or the fear of crime.
 In conclusion community policing is a good start to bridging the gap between the police and the community It however, is not the perfect solution to the crime problem.
 More research into community policing and its effects on crime needs to be conducted.
 Researchers can build on previous research conducted to find new ways for the police, as well as, the community to reduce crime and the fear of crime.

 References

 Conley, J., & Stein, R. (2014).
-Spatial Analysis of Fear of Crime and Police Calls for Service: An Example and Implications for Community Policing.
-In Forensic GIS (pp. 155-172).
+Spatial analysis of fear of crime and police calls for service: An example and implications for community policing.
+Forensic GIS (pp. 155-172).
 Springer Netherlands.

 Cordner, G. (2014).
 Community policing.
-The Oxford handbook of police and policing, 148-171.
+The Oxford Handbook of Police and Policing, 148-171.

 Eisenberg, T., & Glasscock, B. (2001).
 Looking inward with problem-oriented policing.
 FBI Law Enforcement Bulletin, 70(7), 1-5.
 Retrieved from http://search.proquest.com/docview/204127954?accountid=8289